ccieblogger/netraven/docs/development_logs/feature_api_container_refactor/README.md

 - **Seek Permission Before Advancing Phases**: Before moving on to the next phase of your plan, always obtain approval to ensure alignment with project goals and stakeholder expectations.
 - **Version Control Practices**: After successfully completing each phase, perform a git state check, commit the changes, and push them to the repository.
 This ensures a reliable version history and facilitates collaboration.
 - **Document Processes Clearly**: Provide clear explanations of your actions during coding, testing, or implementing changes.
 This transparency aids understanding and knowledge sharing among team members.
 - **Development Log**: Maintain a log of your changes, insights, and any other relevant information another developer could use to pick up where you left off to complete the current task.

+## Development Log Entries

+### Phase 1: Core API Structure and Organization (Completed)

+**Date:** April 4, 2024

+**Summary:**
+Completed the first phase of the API container refactoring.
+The main goal was to establish a clear, consistent API structure and consolidate the FastAPI application setup.

+**Actions Taken:**
+1.  **Analyzed Existing Structure:** Reviewed `netraven/web/api.py`, `netraven/web/app.py`, and `netraven/web/main.py` to identify duplication and fragmentation in FastAPI app instantiation and router inclusion.
+2.  **Consolidated FastAPI App:** Modified `netraven/web/main.py` to be the single source for the `FastAPI` application instance.
+3.  **Centralized Router Inclusion:** Imported the `api_router` from `netraven.web.api` into `main.py` and included it with the prefix `/api/v1`.
+4.  **Removed Redundancy:** Deleted the now-redundant `netraven/web/app.py` file.
+5.  **Verified Structure:** Confirmed that the router structure in `api.py` (using `APIRouter` and including sub-routers from `netraven/web/routers/`) combined with the `/api/v1` prefix provides a consistent URL structure.
+6.  **Established Middleware Foundation:** Confirmed `CORSMiddleware` is registered in `main.py`, establishing the correct location for adding future middleware.

+**Outcome:**
+*   FastAPI application definition is now centralized in `main.py`.
+*   Duplicate application setup code has been removed.
+*   All API routes are consistently prefixed with `/api/v1/`.
+*   The core structure aligns better with FastAPI best practices and the intended architecture.
+*   Ready to proceed to Phase 2: Service Layer Refactoring.

+---